Have you been in business for a while and you’re working your backside off, but you’re not making the money you deserve?

 1. Increase Your Leads

-A lead is anyone who is interested in your product or service in some way.
-How are you letting people know that you exist and that you can solve their specific problems?
+A lead is anyone who is actively interested in your product or service.
+How are you letting people know that you exist and how you solve their specific problems?
 How are you demonstrating your value so that people can become interested in your product or service?

 This is the realm of ‘lead generation’ and it’s all about moving prospects from the ‘awareness’ phase into the ‘consideration’ stage of the buyer’s journey.

-Methods to generate leads include social media marketing, content marketing, SEO (search engine optimisation), paid advertising, webinars, networking, and email marketing, just to name a few.
+Methods to generate leads include ‘push’ marketing like social media marketing, advertising, content marketing, email marketing, and networking, just to name a few.
+And it also includes ‘pull’ marketing tactics like SEO (search engine optimisation).

 To get more customers into your pipeline, you need to have strategic methods in place to generate leads.
 Which strategies can you implement or grow to add more leads into your pipeline?